Skip to content

 • OPENAI_API_URL - use https://api.kluster.ai/v1 to send requests to the kluster.ai endpoint

 • OPENAI_DEFAULT_MODEL - choose one of kluster.ai's available models based on your use case.
-Ensure that the model's full name starting with klusterai/ is listed.
-For more details, see kluster.ai's models.
-It's also recommended that you set SMALL_OPENAI_MODEL, MEDIUM_OPENAI_MODEL, LARGE_OPENAI_MODEL to the same value.
-This will allow you seamless experimentation with the different characters because different characters default to using different models
+You should also set SMALL_OPENAI_MODEL, MEDIUM_OPENAI_MODEL, and LARGE_OPENAI_MODEL to the same value to allow seamless experimentation as different characters use different default models

 The OpenAI configuration section of your .env file should resemble the following: